Sun Beauty Routine: Protecting Your Skin from the Sun Safely and Naturally

 Beach Beauty Foods & Supplements

 Eating foods that are high in beta carotene like carrots, sweet potatoes, pumpkins and squashes are all wonderful for bringing out that golden colour in your skin as you develop a tan, so stock up on ingredients to make this Sesame Carrot Salad or Raw Spiralised Sweet Potato Spaghetti with Pesto to get the glow.
-I also love Purearth's Hey Glow juice, it is raw, cold-pressed, organic juice of carrots, sweet potatoes, apple, yellow pepper, It is also important to eat an abundance of omega 3 to support skin health so load up on sustainably-sourced oily fish and/or omega 3 supplements ( I recommend using Higher Nature’s Omega 3 Fish Oils).
+I also love Purearth's Hey Glow juice, all their juices are raw, cold-pressed and organic, and this one is made of carrots, sweet potatoes, apple, yellow pepper, lime, lemon, turmeric root and ginger, so YUM!
+It is also important to eat an abundance of omega 3 to support skin health so load up on sustainably-sourced oily fish and/or omega 3 supplements ( I recommend using Higher Nature’s Omega 3 Fish Oils).
 Another supplement to invest in to nurture this golden tan is astaxanthin.
 Astaxanthin is an antioxidant that gives salmon and flamingo their pink hue and will also give you a golden glow; it also helps heal scars and remove age spots.
 Eating salmon alone will not give you the benefits of astaxanthin supplements, as you would have to eat massive amounts of salmon per day which is not recommended.
 I recommend using Higher Nature's astaxanthin.

 After Sun Care